Saleha-m14/Unique-Beauty/README.md

   - As a shopper, I want the site to havve the input field for the quantity of a product to specify how many of it I want to buy.
   - As a shopper, I want each product to have the Shop Now and View buttons so that they can be added to the bag or the product detail is viewed.

+- ### Features

+  - #### Navbar

+    The navbar is fixed on the top of the page.
+It contains several links.
+    -  It has a Unique Beauty logo.
+O the desktop view it is on the left side and is linked to the home page.
+    -  In the middle of the page the search input filed is added to search for products.
+    -  On the right side of the page the account dropdown exists and when it is clicked it opens dropdowns menu according to user authentication.
+If the user is authentiacated and superuser it opens the product management link, my profile, and logout.
+If the user is only authenticated and not a superuser the my profile and logout will open otherweise it will open link to register and login forms.
+    -  On the right side of the page and next to the account the shopping bag is positioned.
+It is linked to the shopping_bag.html file that all the bag items are added to it.
+It also displays the total cost of all the bag items.

+  - #### Home Page

+    The homepage has a background image that is in the center of the page and on the page a short text(If you want to look unique use Unique Beauty products.) is written.
+On the bottom of the text the shop now button exists that is linked to the products page.
+Once it is clicked it will open the list of all available products.

+  - #### Products Page

+    When the shop now button is clicked it will open the list of all available products.
+    -  On the top of the products page the page header with the text of Unique Beauty Products is added.
+    - In this page all the products are listed that each product is in a seperate card.
+    - Each product

+  - #### Product Details Page
+  - #### Shopping Bag

 ## Frameworks, Libraries & Tools

 - [**Heroku**](https://dashboard.heroku.com/apps) is used for deploying this project